CADLabs/radCAD/README.md

 * cadCAD compatible (standard functions, data structures, and simulation results)
 * maintainable, testable codebase

+## What is radCAD?

+radCAD extends on cadCAD, a framework for dynamical systems modelling & simulation.
+See cadcad.education/ for the most comprehensive cadCAD beginner course.

 ## Features

 * [x] Parameter sweeps